PharmaCare-System/Front-End/README.md

 # Front-End
-This repository has the Front-End files, UI &amp;UX
+This repository contains the front-end files, including UI components.